FrontenderMagazine/build-a-javascript-particle-system/eng.md

     var emitters = [new Emitter(new Vector(100, 230), Vector.fromAngle(0, 2))],

 What might our update function look like?
-We’d need to generate new particles and them move them.
-We might want to bound them to a certain rectangle so we don ’t have to occupy the entire canvas at all times.
+We’d need to generate new particles and then move them.
+We might want to bound them to a certain rectangle so we don’t have to occupy the entire canvas at all times.

     // new update() function called from our animation loop function update() {